Skip to Content

 Thankfully the police kept the peace.
 But what a huge step forward for an ex-Soviet country, where not too long ago, being gay got you thrown into prison!

 Since the fall of the Iron Curtain in 1991, Georgia has pushed ahead with progressive laws as it has tried to ally itself more and more with the EU.
 This has included laws to protect its LGBTQ community, like legalizing homosexuality in 2000, and an array of anti-discrimination laws from 2006 onwards.
 Yet, society remains very conservative.
-So much so that in 2018, the government passed a constitutional ban on gay marriages.
+So much so that in 2018, the government passed a constitutional ban on gay marriages and recently has gone further by introducing a nasty anti-LGBTQ law in October 2024.

 To put things into perspective, in a survey carried out by the Pew Research Centre in 2015/2016 about the acceptance of homosexuality in East Europe, Georgia ranked as one of the least tolerant, with a whopping 93% of the people polled saying homosexuality should not be accepted by society: